 CYC supports young people to explore their full potential in work and life by building their confidence, empathy, curiosity, and access.
-We offer school based and beacon programs at middle schools and high schools, as well as linked learning opportunities for work and employment skills development.
+We offer enrichment programs, linked learning opportunities for work and employment skills development, and school-based after school and summer programs at elementary, middle schools, and high schools in the San Francisco Unified School District.

 Enrichment

-Our enrichment programs provide extended learning and interpersonal growth opportunities by challenging youth with exploring activities outside of the classroom environment beyond academics.
+CYC enrichment programs at schools and community sites throughout the city provide extended learning and interpersonal growth opportunities by challenging youth outside of the classroom environment.
 Enrichment activities are hands-on and teach youth valuable life skills such teamwork, independence, and leadership.

 Dragon Boat is focused on improving youth’s health and fitness and developing the discipline, skills, teamwork, and strategies needed for dragon boat racing.
 It is also the only community-based high school dragon boat team in the city.
 The team competes nationally and internationally.